apache/lucene/lucene/MIGRATE.md

 # Apache Lucene Migration Guide

+## Migration from Lucene 10.x to Lucene 11.0

+### TieredMergePolicy#setMaxMergeAtOnce removed

+This parameter has no replacement, TieredMergePolicy no longer bounds the number of segments that may be merged together.

 ## Migration from Lucene 9.x to Lucene 10.0

 ### DataInput#readVLong() may now read negative vlongs